bhanumalhotra123/terraform-begineer-bootcamp-2023/journal/week1.md

 We can use the `-var` flag to set an input variable or override a variable in the tfvars file eg. `terraform -var user_ud="my-user_id"`

 ### var-file flag
+In Terraform, the var-file flag is used to specify a file containing input variables for your infrastructure configuration. e.g `terraform apply -var-file="variables.tfvars"`

+### terraform.tvfars

+This is the default file to load in terraform variables in bulk

+### auto.tfvars

+The auto.tfvars file is a special filename in Terraform that is automatically loaded, if it exists, to populate input variables.
+Terraform automatically loads a file named auto.tfvars if it is present in the current directory.

+Takes precedence over terraform.tfvars, and it's often used for default or environment-specific variable values, while terraform.tfvars is also automatically loaded but typically serves as a fallback for default values.

+### order of terraform variables

+Here's a sequential list of the order in which Terraform resolves variable values:

+- Environment Variables (TF_VAR_ prefixed)
+- Command-line Flags (-var option)
+- Variable Files (terraform.tfvars, .auto.tfvars, or files passed via -var-file)
+- Explicitly Defined Values in Configuration Files (variable blocks)
+- Defaults within Configuration Files (default values specified within variable blocks)

 - TODO: document this flag